Noida: Courts

-Politics
+Constituencies

 Noida (Assembly constituency) represents the area.
+The incumbent Member of the Legislative Assembly in the Noida (assembly constituency) is Pankaj Singh of the Bharatiya Janata Party (BJP).
+The city falls under the Gautam Buddha Nagar parliamentary constituency, and the incumbent Member of Parliament is Mahesh Sharma.

+Residential sectors and villages

+Noida is home to a large number of residential sectors and villages.
+As of 2021, the city has a total of 168 residential sectors that offer a range of housing options to its residents.

+Utilities

 Infrastructure

 Noida ranks one of the cleanest medium population cities when it comes to cleanliness among cities in India.
 The creation of associated physical infrastructure is higher in Noida and Greater Noida.
 Most of the land in Noida is not very fertile and the agricultural output is low.
 It is in the flood plains of the Yamuna River on one side and the Hindon River on the other.
 Many villages are visible from the Noida Expressway, beginning from the Mahamaya flyover to Greater Noida on both sides.
 One end of the Taj expressway terminates on Noida Expressway near the Hindon River and the other at Agra.
-Up until the 1980s, these villages were flooded every 2–3 years, resulting in people temporarily moving to other places in Noida, and even as far as Mehrauli in South Delhi.
+Up until the 1980s, these villages were flooded every two–three years, resulting in people temporarily moving to other places in Noida, and even as far as Mehrauli in South Delhi.
 Noida is also famous for its tall buildings and comes 2nd in India after Mumbai in this parameter.

+The new Parthala Flyover in Noida, which is often compared to the iconic Signature Bridge, is a major infrastructure improvement for the region.
+The flyover spans across the busy Parthala Chowk intersection, providing a faster and more efficient route for commuters.
+With its sleek and modern design, the Parthala Flyover has quickly become a landmark in the area and has drawn comparisons to the Signature Bridge in Delhi.
+While it may not have the same scale or grandeur as the Signature Bridge, the Parthala Flyover is a significant development that has greatly improved the flow of traffic in Noida and reduced travel time for commuters.

 There is always a huge amount of revenue surplus each year as they are unable to spend the entire amount on development or on maintaining civic amenities.
 Lease rent and interest from builders are the biggest contributors to Noida's revenue.
 Besides, the authority gets huge revenues out of water and property transfer charges.
 "The Noida authority had deposited ₹3,500 crore as fixed deposits in various banks because of surplus funds.
 Noida has so much surplus funds with it that it can run the city even if it does not take any taxes from its allottees for 5 years in a row."